The £146million losses Man Utd have made on sales under Ed Woodward

 Manchester United’s recruitment has been heavily criticised in recent years – and they haven’t exactly been flawless when it comes to selling players either.

-Executive vice-chairman Ed Woodward isn’t a popular figure among United fans due to his poor record in the transfer market, with the club missed on a lot of their various manager’s top targets since 2013.
+Executive vice-chairman Ed Woodward isn’t a popular figure among United fans due to his poor record in the transfer market, with the club missing on a lot of their various manager’s top targets since 2013.

 Angel Di Maria